BolehVPN Review 2022

 Now, just to be extra cautious, I ran BolehVPN’s Windows app file through VirusTotal to see if it contained any viruses.
 Luckily, the test result came back clean.

 Servers – Is BolehVPN P2P compatible?

 This is where things get a bit disappointing.
 With such a small server network, you can’t expect beefy performance.
-I guess what I’m trying to say is, your performance will vary from mine and vice versa.
-It all depends on how far away you are from the server that you’ reconnecting to.
-On the bright side, I like that it has a server-status page to help you pick the right server, however, I still recommend choosing NordVPN or PureVPN over it.
+I guess what I’m trying to say is, that your performance will vary from mine and vice versa.
+It all depends on how far away you are from the server that you’re reconnecting to.

 Does BolehVPN work in China?

 Surprisingly yes, BolehVPN works in China.
 Since it offers obfuscated servers, it actually managed to unblock Chinese websites during my testing.
 I tried unblocking a bunch of websites like Baidu and QQ and all of them worked.
 However, one thing I did notice was slow speeds.

 If that’s something that matters to you, I suggest checking out ExpressVPN which can deliver faster speeds for Chinese users owing to its Lightway protocol.